-The Endangered Species Act (ESA) is designed to protect and recover threatened and endangered (T&E) species of fish, wildlife, and plants.
-CEMVN identified in an IPaC search (November 2021), three T&E species under USFWS jurisdiction, the pallid sturgeon, Gulf sturgeon, and West Indian manatee.
+The ESA is designed to protect and recover T&E species of fish, wildlife, and plants.
+CEMVN identified in an IPaC search (November 2021), three T&E species under USFWS jurisdiction: the pallid sturgeon, Gulf sturgeon, and West Indian manatee.
 These species are known to occur or believed to occur within the vicinity of the proposed construction area.
 No threatened or endangered plants or critical habitat were identified in the proposed construction area.
-CEMVN has determined that the proposed MSA-2 would have no effect on the Red-cockaded woodpecker and GS; may affect and is likely to adversely affect the pallid sturgeon; may affect but is not likely to adversely affect the West Indian manatee, and other protected species.
+CEMVN has determined that the proposed MSA-2 would have no effect on the red-cockaded woodpecker and Gulf sturgeon; may affect and is likely to adversely affect the pallid sturgeon; may affect but is not likely to adversely affect the West Indian manatee, and other protected species.
 CEMVN initiated coordination with the USFWS on December 22, 2021.
-CEMVN coordination letters and responses from USFWS are found in Appendix J. ESA coordination is ongoing.
-However, USFWS has provided preliminary reasonable and prudent measures (RPMs) for planning purposes.
-These RPMs are subject to change once the USFWS incidental take statement is finalized.
-Final RPMs will be included in the final SEIS.
+ESA consultation was finalized on June 23, 2022, with the receipt of the USFWS BO.
+The BA, BO, and CEMVN coordination letters and responses from USFWS are found in Appendix J.